blender/blender/doc/python_api/rst/info_tutorial_addon.rst

 Keymap
 ^^^^^^

-In Blender addons have their own key-maps so as not to interfere with Blenders built in key-maps.
+In Blender, add-ons have their own keymaps so as not to interfere with Blenders built in key-maps.

 In the example below, a new object-mode :class:`bpy.types.KeyMap` is added, then a :class:`bpy.types.KeyMapItem` is added to the key-map which references our newly added operator,